-Library Media
+Library Media Center

 One of the hallmarks of a strong academic program and a good school is its library.
 The library program is critical to developing literacy skills and teaches the love of literature.
-Students visit the library once a week as a class, but have other individual and small group opportunities for research and enrichment.
-Students may borrow one book at a time for recreational reading.
+Students visit the library weekly as a class, but have other individual and small group opportunities for research and enrichment.
+Students may borrow books for recreational reading.
 If they are involved in a classroom research project, they may borrow additional books for classroom use.
 Our Librarian/Media Specialist also serves as a literacy and technology resource to the students and teachers.